dvidelabs/flatcc/doc/builder.md

 buffer the `myschema_builder.h` must be used but when only reading the `myschema.h` file should be used instead.
 Here we are only concerned with building.
-When building, it is necessary to link with `libflatccbuilder.a` but when reading, all nesessary code is contained in the generated header files.
+When building, it is necessary to link with `libflatccrt.a` runtime library but when reading, all nesessary code is contained in the generated header files.

 The builder object only manages a stack of currently active objects and does not store an object that is complete.
 Instead it calls an emitter